opensearch-project/documentation-website/_api-reference/ingest-apis/geoip.md

 Introduced 2.8
 {: .label .label-purple }

 The `geoip` processor adds geographical information about IP addresses, and OpenSearch automatically downloads updates for GeoIP databases.
-By default, the GeoIP processor uses the GeoLite2 Country, GeoLite2 City, and GeoLite2 ASN GeoIP2 databases from MindMax.
+By default, the GeoIP processor uses the [OpenSearch geoip database <add database name>](<add url>).

-To enable automatic updates:

-1.